 In 2008, our three year Environment, Health and Safety (EHS) Mentoring Programme was developed with the objective of benchmarking key business partners’ EHS standards against that of the Company’s and to share with them our business expertise and best environment, health and safety practices.

-The Company's business partner, Benkert (M) Sdn Bhd who is our service provider for tipping paper, was identified for the EHS Mentoring Programme last year and is currently in their second year of the programme.
+The Company's business partner, Benkert (M) Sdn Bhd who is our service provider for tipping paper, was identified for the EHS Mentoring Programme two years ago and is currently in their final year of the programme.

 Best practices in our factory